-I serve on a few boards who's organizations tackle issues I really care about, like the Van Alen Institute.
+I serve on a few boards for organizations who tackle issues I really care about, like the Van Alen Institute.
 I'm a former design thinking evangelist with http://www.meetup.com/Design-Thinking-DC/ and DC Gator Club board member.

 When I'm not working or contributing to those organizations you can find me running/ training, traveling the world, singing in competitive karaoke, cheering on gator football, and cooking good food and drinking good wine.